 //Upon registration, the taxpayer is assigned an nine digit Tax Identification Number in the format “123456789.”

 Nonresident suppliers must appoint a tax representative if they provide taxable supplies in Guinea.
-For more information, see Section 9.2 and section 10.4.
+For more information, see [9.2]Section 9.2[end] and section 10.4.

-For more information on registration for nonresident persons and appointment of tax representatives, see Section 3.5.
+For more information on registration for nonresident persons and appointment of tax representatives, see [3.5]Section 3.5[end].

 10.2.
 Invoices